 Did you seek out your professor during their office hours whenever there was something that you did not fully understand?

 What kinds of tutoring options are available?
-(Hint: there is free tutoring from CLASS (the Center for Learning, Access, and Student Success; formerly Learning Assistance Center), the Bio Center, Chemistry Center, Computer Science Center, the Math and Stats Center, and the Writing Center).
+(Hint: there is free tutoring from CLASS (the Center for Learning, Access, and Student Success), the Chemistry Center, Computer Science Center, the Math and Stats Center, and the Writing Center).

 Were you approaching your midterms having had a good night’s sleep?